Platformatory/kafka-performance-suite/README.md

 ## Custom container image

 There is a provision to build a custom container image to run the metrics.
-In our case, we added the JMX agent and the "write to S3" python script to the existing base image in the `docker` folder.
+In our case, we added the Prometheus JMX Java agent and the prometheus binary to the base Confluent image.
+The idea is to run the Producer and Consumer jobs in push mode, where the Prometheus agent fetches metrics from JMX java agent and ships it off to the Prometheus server.